About Jim Cole

 Brilliance to those that truly know the art of

 His children know. ~ Damon Honeycutt

-Steve Brownell with Jim in Cotton Hollow - he sang with Spectral Voices 2011-17
+Steve Brownell + Jim in Cotton Hollow - Steve sang w/ Spectral Voices 2011-17

 Spectral Voices circa '99 left to right: Shane Shanahan, Jim Cole, Alan Dow, Berk Meitzler, and Jim Desmond (photo by Grey)